 In my previous article I reviewed the various roles within a Test Center of Excellence.
-Let's take a closer look now at what a test automation engineer or test engineer does and how he works
+Let's take a closer look now at what a test automation engineer or test engineer does and how he works with other people on the team.

 A role-based approach to testing enables your testing organization to have clearly delimited skill sets, responsibilities and career paths.
 And it allows you to implement appropriate reimbursement.
 There is an essential core set of roles that are required to effectively support any testing organization: